AdaCore/spark2014/docs/ug/usage_scenarios.rst

 analysis, and their validity is checked by |GNAT Pro| when compiling the original code, the formal verification results are valid for the original code.

+For constants, an alternative way to obtain a similar result as the getter function is to define the constant as a deferred constant, whose initial declaration in the visible part of a package spec does not specify the value of the constant.
+Then, the private part of the package spec which defines the completion of the deferred constant must be marked ``SPARK_Mode => Off``, so that clients of the package only see the visible constant declaration without value.
+In such a case, the analysis of client units with |GNATprove| is valid for all possible values of the constant.

 .. _Safe Optimization of Run-Time Checks:

 Safe Optimization of Run-Time Checks